 How Adjustments Work

-Dividend Adjustment automatically applied to all eligible open positions held at the end of the trading day.
+Dividend Adjustment is automatically applied to all eligible open positions held at the end of the trading day.
 It is processed daily or whenever dividends are declared, at 23:59 Server Time.

 For the latest list of symbols and dividend rates, refer to MH Markets’ official dividend adjustment page.